Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

 \subsubsection{TCB Size Reduction Revisit}

 The BV and the BTM successfully offload binary analysis and constraint solving, respectively.
 The BV allows binary analysis to be highly complex but excluded from the TCB.
-Moreover, \name's support for multiple \vcgen[plural] reduces the TCB size quadratically in verifying versatile policies.
-On the other hand, the BTM gains more than an order of TCB size reduction (typical SMT solvers contain 200K - 500K LOC~\cite{de2008z3, dutertre2014yices, barrett2011cvc4, barbosa2022cvc5}).
-Besides, \name not only creates an open verification ecosystem, but also provides a verification service with auditability and reproducibility, which are not achieved by other tools.
+Moreover, \name's support for multiple \vcgen[plural] reduces the TCB size substantially in verifying different policies.
+On the other hand, the BTM gains more than one order of magnitude of TCB size reduction (typical SMT solvers contain 200K to 500K LOC~\cite{de2008z3, dutertre2014yices, barbosa2022cvc5}).
+Besides, \name not only creates an open verification ecosystem, but also provides a verification service with auditability and reproducibility, which are not simultaneously achieved by any other tools.